The Best North Goa Itinerary

 Goa is really very diverse and each beach offers a different scene so it’s worth researching a bit beforehand about the different beaches in Goa before choosing.
 Generally speaking South Goa is quieter, and mostly the realm of luxury resorts, apart from the popular more backpacker orientated resorts around Agonda and Palolem in the far South.
 North Goa is where most of the action is and where the best parties, nightlife, markets, restaurants and attractions are and where this Goa itinerary is based.

 The beaches of Baga and Calangute are the most popular in Goa and have the most facilities and offer easy access to the rest of Goa, but they can get quite busy.
-You could base yourself could be around the Anjuna and Vagator area – these were the original hippie beaches and, while they now have a lot to offer for all kinds of visitors, they still retain their charm, are not yet overdeveloped and offer easy access to all the action in North Goa.
-Although if you want to stay right on the beach then the noise from parties may keep you awake.
-If you want something a bit quieter then check out the beaches of Morjim, Mandrem and Ashwem a bit further North.
-Check out my favourite hotels and places to stay in Goa here.
+The further South you go in Calangute and onto Candolim the less crowded and more upmarket it gets.
+If you want something a bit quieter then check out the beautiful beaches of Morjim, Mandrem and Ashwem a bit further North.

 You might also want to get the Lonely Planet Goa Guidebook for more info, it also has Mumbai and Hampi which are popular and easy add ons to a Goa trip.
 The Love Goa Guide is also really good, especially for luxury and higher end places to stay, eat, shop, relax and things to do.
 The best Goa guidebook is by top blogger Rachel from Hippie in Heels has lived in Goa for years and recently put together the Insider’s Guide to Goa E Book This is the most comprehensive book about Goa out there, it’s 169 pages packed with all her amazing insider knowledge and local tips for Goa.
 Get it here.